 Auburn University, Studio VIII

-Exterior and interior moments are conscious of site circulation.
+Exterior and interior moments are conscious of views of and from site circulation.

 A City in Shadow